wilboron/installment-loan-calculator/README.md

 }
 ```

-To keep thing simple, for now the default days between each installment
+To keep things simple, for now the default days between each installment
 is a commercial month (30 days), and the loan start date is the date
 of the request for the simulation.